 As well as referring to the 13 year old threshold for using facebook and Instagram they also felt they needed to remind parents that the games ‘Call of Duty’ and ‘Grand Theft Auto’ had an 18 certificate.

 It’s funny how parenting creeps up on you.
 It does not seem that long ago that I was a 13-14 year old trying to convince my mum and Dad that it was fine for me to watch a 15 rated video.
 It was always just a coincidence that they would walk in during the swearing or naked-boob-bit.
 Suddenly I am faced with dealing with the same challenges that I thought so simple back then.
+And if you are looking for alternative ways to make money, you might want to consider playing some fun and interactive sports betting games via สมัครบาคาร่า.

 When to watch